m-mehedi/laravel9/Notes.md

 ## Facades
 Facades are a way to register your class and its methods in Laravel Container so they are available in your whole application after getting resolved by Reflection.
     The main benefit of using facades is we don’t have to remember long class names and also don’t need to require those classes in any other class for using them.
 It also gives more testability to the application.
+Facades provide a static interface to classes that are available in the application's service container.
+Laravel facades serve as static proxies to underlying classes in the service container, providing the benefit of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods.
+The following are the steps to create Facade in Laravel −
+- Step 1 − Create PHP Class File.
+- Step 2 − Bind that class to Service Provider.
+- Step 3 − Register that ServiceProvider to
+    **Config\app.php** as providers.
+- Step 4 − Create Class which is this class extends to lluminate\Support\Facades\Facade.
+- Step 5 − Register point 4 to **Config\app.php** as aliases.

 ### Facade Pattern
 ![Facade Pattern](https://s3.ap-south-1.amazonaws.com/myinterviewtrainer-domestic/public_assets/assets/000/000/109/original/Facades.png?1615293174)